naveen-hub79/Boardgame/cicd.md

                 sh "mvn package"
             }
         }
+        // nexus repositories like maven-release and maven-snashots need to be added in pom.xml
+        // plugin: Config File Provider is required to generate setting.xml in jenkins to pass nexus credentials

-        stage('Publish to Nexus') {
+        // manage jenkins-> managed files and edit servers section to add nexus credentials to publish artifacts stage('Publish to Nexus') {
             // This stage publishes the built artifact to Nexus. steps {